 Jeff Beck -Hi Ho Silver Lining

 In my last year at university we had to pick a specialist subject.
-Normally i’m a medievalist but the choices were a bit limited due to what professors were available.
-To cut a long story short the specialist i ended up doing was called Britain in the sixties.
-I didn’t enjoy it that much and during the long nights of revision, essay writing and rocking back and forth clutching an empty bottle of wine :s … i somehow latched onto this song hoping that it would improve the situation.
-Hah… The things i do when i loose the plot… (Alan Sugar… Alan Sugar… ALAN SUGAR…)
+Normally I’m a medievalist but the choices were a bit limited due to what professors were available.
+To cut a long story short, the specialist I ended up doing was called Britain in The Sixties.
+I didn’t enjoy it all that much and during the long nights of revision, essay writing and rocking back and forth clutching an empty bottle of wine I somehow latched onto this song hoping that it would improve the situation.
+Hah!
+The things I do when I lose the plot!

 Holst- The Planets Suite: Mars, Bringer of War

-I couldn’t really leave this one off… especially as i spent weeks with nothing but this same seven minutes pounding through my ears whilst editing the Dark Legend Radio adaptation.
-And guess what… it worked brilliantly as the fight music.
-Oh… and if you read the prologue you might notice something interesting…
+I couldn’t really leave this one off… Especially as I spent weeks with nothing but this same seven minutes pounding through my ears whilst editing the Dark Legend radio adaptation.
+It worked brilliantly as the fight music.

 These are the songs that very nearly made it onto the list and still deserve a mention for some reason or another.